Glubs9/Job-Oriented-Concurrency/README.md

 A python library for concurrency based on jobs and dependencies between them.

 # Note
-This might already exist as something like a Job Scheduler but I'm not sure.
+This might already exist but I'm not sure.
 This was made more for fun than for anything else.

 # To-Do
 Fix wording in this document